 In understanding the basics of Medicare, it’s important to learn the different types of Medicare coverage and what they generally offer:

-- Original Medicare is a fee-for-service health program that has 2 parts: Part A (Hospital Insurance) and Part B (Medical Insurance).
+- Original Medicare is a fee-for-service health plan that has 2 parts: Part A (Hospital Insurance) and Part B (Medical Insurance).
 You can go to any doctor, supplier, hospital, or other facility that accepts Medicare, and is accepting new Medicare patients.

-- Medicare Advantage, also known as Part C, is a type of Medicare plan offered by a private company, like Cigna.1 These plans provide you with all your Medicare Part A and Part B benefits and may include plan extras not offered by Original Medicare.
+- Medicare Advantage, also known as Part C, is a type of Medicare plan offered by a private company, like Cigna.
+These plans provide you with all your Medicare Part A and Part B benefits and may include plan extras not offered by Original Medicare.

 - Medicare Part D Prescription Drug Coverage provides optional prescription drug coverage to anyone with Medicare.
 Private companies, like Cigna, offer this as a standalone Part D plan or with select Medicare Advantage Plans.